MariahSJones/ENG_EC_601/README.md

 pip install -r requirements.txt
 ```

-For this code to work, you require a number of environment variables.
+For this code to work, you will need a number of environment variables.
 In the `~/.bashrc` add the following:

 ```
 export 'GOOGLE_APPLICATION_CREDENTIALS'='<path_to_google_application_json>'